settings123/documentationSite/src/pages/Stripe.md

 ## User Pays

-	•	Every month when the user pays, we will receive an invoice.paid webhook.
+Every month when the user pays, we will receive an `invoice.paid` webhook.
-	•	We will then update our database to mark the user’s as “paid” attribute to true.
+We will then update our database to mark the user’s as `paid` attribute to `true`.

 ## User Is Past Due

-	•	If there is an issue with the payment for a particular month, we will receive an invoice.payment_failed webhook.
+If there is an issue with the payment for a particular month, we will receive an `invoice.payment_failed` webhook.
-	•	We will then update our database to mark the user’s as “paid” attribute to false.
+We will then update our database to mark the user’s as `paid` attribute to `false`.

 ![Webhooks for Stripe](./assets/stripe/webhooks.png "Webhooks for Stripe")

 ## User Clicks Calculate

-	•	We will check our database to see if “paid” is true for that user.
+We will check our database to see if `paid` is `true` for that user.
-	•	If so, we will continue with the calculation request
-	•	If not, we will redirect the user to some page.
+If so, we will continue with the calculation request If not, we will redirect the user to some page.

 ![Checking Authorization with DB](./assets/stripe/authorization.png "Stripe DB Checking")